bonitasoft/bonita-doc/md/multi-tenancy-and-tenant-configuration.md

 ![default](images/images-6_0/default_tenant_setup.png)

-If you are using the Performance edition, you can create additional tenants, using the Platform API (through Java or REST).
+If you are using the Performance edition, you can create additional tenants, using the Platform API (through Java or REST API).
 These tenants are configured with a single database.
 This illustration shows a platform with three tenants.

 ![multi-tenancy](images/images-6_0/v6tenant.png)